 Once you start doing that, things can get messy fast.

 You’re managing different video formats, multiple versions, and separate posting schedules across platforms.
 That’s where SocialBee helps.
-You can create, customize, and schedule your video posts for each platform from one place, without rebuilding everything every time.
+You can create, customize, and schedule your video posts for each platform from one place in just a few clicks, without rebuilding everything every time.

-If you want a simpler way to manage your social media videos, start your 14-day Socialbee free trial.
+If you want a simpler way to post videos manage your social media presence, start your 14-day Socialbee free trial.